How to Cure Cannabis: The Step-by-Step Guide

 Once the flower has been dried, it’s time to start curing it to increase its potency and improve its flavor and aroma.
 An airtight container is crucial to the curing process, as it will prevent excess air and contaminants from influencing product quality.
 Avoid using plastic bags or other products that aren’t impervious to oxygen.
 Glass jars are a great option for storage.

-Pay attention to the humidity inside of the jar, ensuring it doesn’t go above 65%.
+Pay attention to the humidity inside of the jar or curing container, ensuring it doesn’t go above 65%.
 If you need more moisture, add a humidity pack.
 Alternatively, if humidity levels are too high, leaving the lid off for a few hours can help excess moisture evaporate.

 The curing process will naturally begin after you’ve placed your buds in storage.
 During this stage, the buds continue to lose moisture as they dry further and cure.
 Many of the terpenes that give your product its unique flavor and aroma will start to flourish.